 This time-consuming dessert is made by toasting flour in butter and combining it with caramelized sugar.
 As the sugar cools, it’s scooped up, stretched, and twisted with deftness until it becomes several thin and delicate strands.

-The Iranian city of Yazd is thought to be the birthplace of Pashmak.
-While it is delicious on its own, it is also used as a decorative garnish for other sweet treats like cakes or ice creams.
+Many think the Iranian city of Yazd is the birthplace of Pashmak.
+While this cotton candy is delicious on its own, people also use it as a decorative garnish for other sweet treats like cakes or ice creams.

 If you’re having trouble making Pashmak at home, this detailed guide can help you out!